 The Finalsite agreement represents another major step in AudioEye’s education market initiatives.
 After winning the bid for the Seattle Public School District to provide web accessibility to all 99 of the schools in their district, AudioEye has expanded its reach into the education space with numerous contracts with school districts, universities, community colleges and vocational schools across the country.

 “Leveling the accessibility playing field for schools utilizing digital content is an important part of providing educational services today,” said AudioEye CEO Todd Bankofier.
-“The education market’s reliance on electronic communications, mobile content and digital learning tools only continues to increase.
-We can’t limit access to the Internet for students, teachers and parents with disabilities, then expect great outcomes in our schools.
+“The education market’s reliance on electronic communications, mobile content and digital learning tools only continue to increase.
+We can’t limit access to the Internet for students, teachers, and parents with disabilities, then expect great outcomes in our schools.
 This partnership with Finalsite is a very meaningful endeavor toward advancing accessibility for schools around the world.”